chenxingqiang/jax-sklearn/doc/modules/outlier_detection.rst

   >>> clf.set_params(n_estimators=20)  # add 10 more trees  # doctest: +SKIP
   >>> clf.fit(X)  # fit the added trees  # doctest: +SKIP

-.. topic:: Examples:
+.. rubric:: Examples

 * See :ref:`sphx_glr_auto_examples_ensemble_plot_isolation_forest.py` for
   an illustration of the use of IsolationForest.

 * See :ref:`sphx_glr_auto_examples_miscellaneous_plot_anomaly_comparison.py`
-     for a comparison of :class:`ensemble.IsolationForest` with
-     :class:`neighbors.LocalOutlierFactor`,
-     :class:`svm.OneClassSVM` (tuned to perform like an outlier detection method), :class:`linear_model.SGDOneClassSVM`, and a covariance-based
-     outlier detection with :class:`covariance.EllipticEnvelope`.
+  for a comparison of :class:`ensemble.IsolationForest` with :class:`neighbors.LocalOutlierFactor`, :class:`svm.OneClassSVM` (tuned to perform like an outlier detection method), :class:`linear_model.SGDOneClassSVM`, and a covariance-based outlier detection with :class:`covariance.EllipticEnvelope`.

-.. topic:: References:
+.. rubric:: References

 * Liu, Fei Tony, Ting, Kai Ming and Zhou, Zhi-Hua.
 "Isolation forest."
   Data Mining, 2008.
 ICDM'08.
 Eighth IEEE International Conference on.

 .. _local_outlier_factor: